TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Introduction

 \textit{\textbf{Can we build a strong GAN completely free of convolutions?}} This is a question not only arising from intellectual curiosity, but also of practical relevance.
 Fundamentally, a convolution operator has a local receptive field, and hence CNNs cannot process long-range dependencies unless passing through a sufficient number of layers.
-However, that could cause the loss of feature resolution and fine details, in addition to the difficulty of optimization.
-Vanilla CNN-based models (including conventional GANs) are therefore inherently not well suited for capturing an input image's ``global" statistics, as demonstrated by the benefits from adopting self-attention \cite{zhang2019self} and non-local \cite{wang2018non} operations in computer vision.
+However, that is inefficient, and could cause the loss of feature resolution and fine details, in addition to the difficulty of optimization.
+Vanilla CNN-based models are therefore inherently not well suited for capturing an input image's ``global" statistics, as demonstrated by the benefits from adopting self-attention \cite{zhang2019self} and non-local \cite{wang2018non} operations in computer vision.
+Moreover, the spatial invariance possessed by convolution poses a bottleneck on its ability of adapting to spatially varying/heterogeneous visual patterns, which also motivates the success of relational network~\cite{hu2019local}, dynamic filters~\cite{xu2020unified,ha2016hypernetworks} and kernel prediction~\cite{mildenhall2018burst} methods.

-We are inspired by the emerging trend of using Transformer architectures for computer vision tasks \cite{carion2020end,zeng2020learning,dosovitskiy2020image}.
-Transformers \cite{vaswani2017attention,devlin2018bert} have prevailed in natural language processing (NLP), and lately, start to perform comparably or even better than their CNN competitors in a variety of vision benchmarks.
-The charm of the transformer to computer vision lies in at least two-fold: (1) it has strong representation capability and is free of human-defined inductive bias.
-In comparison, CNNs exhibit a strong bias towards feature locality, as well as spatial invariance due to sharing filter weights across all locations; (2) the transformer architecture is general, conceptually simple, and has the potential to become a powerful “universal” model across tasks and domains \cite{dosovitskiy2020image}.
-It can get rid of many ad-hoc building blocks commonly seen in CNN-based pipelines \cite{carion2020end}.